Smarter Workplace Passwords

 Don’t Use Personal Details in Passwords

-Some prefer easy passwords like a family pet, a maiden name, a neighbourhood or a birthday.
+Some prefer easy passwords like a family pet, a maiden name, a neighborhood or a birthday.
 But these are easier to guess.
 Nothing is truly private anymore, making it easy for hackers to scrape personal data from social networking sites.

 Create Time Limits

 Managers can encourage employees to log out every time they get up or put down their phones.
 But a policy like this will rarely be 100% effective unless their desktop and mobile devices are programmed to automatically lock up after a short amount of time.
 They won’t just go to sleep, which is a common energy-saving task but also require a login to reactivate.
 This could cause some gripes, but better security can be worth a few extra seconds.
 A directive can also be offered to make sure passwords are not placed in obvious places, like on a sticky note on a monitor.

 Some sites remember your passwords and other credentials by putting a ‘cookie’ into your system.
 This makes pages load faster and doesn’t require a login on every visit.
 However, this can create security concerns, especially for unauthorized access to a computer or device history.